 - complexity

 This criterion pertains to how far you want to go with the product.
 One way to address this issue is to clarify whether you’re aiming at testing your vision with an MVP or you’re ready to hit the ground running with a fully-fledged application.
-The other question you need to answer is that of your product’s functionalities, e.g. access to mobile device’s hardware or platform-specific functions.
+Cross-platform mobile development will work wonders in the former scenario because of its brevity.
+However, if implemented right, it’ll work out in the case of bigger applications as well.
+The other question you need to answer is that of your product’s functionalities, e.g., access to the mobile device’s hardware or platform-specific functions, which can be achieved with cross-platform solutions but will be easier with native development.

 - native feel

 The next thing to consider is how native your mobile application should feel to the user.
-Designing a mobile application with Material Design (for Android) or the Human Interface Guidelines (for iOS) in mind is what makes the digital product intuitive and user-friendly – but you can achieve a similar effect with some of the most popular cross-platform frameworks.
+Designing a mobile application with Material Design (for Android) or the Human Interface Guidelines (for iOS) in mind is what makes the digital product intuitive and user-friendly.
+Nonetheless, you can achieve a similar effect with some of the most popular cross-platform frameworks.

 - price and time

-One thing is for sure: native development is neither cheap nor fast.
-Building separate applications for different platforms requires employing a higher number of developers, which may cause a freshly-minted entrepreneur to exceed the tight project budget early on.
-At the same time, going for the cross-platform approach, you’ll end up outsourcing a smaller but equally professional team which is both a time-efficient and a cost-effective solution.
+One thing is for sure: native development is neither the cheapest nor the fastest.
+Building separate applications for different platforms requires employing more developers, which may cause a freshly-minted entrepreneur to exceed the tight project budget early on.
+At the same time, going for the cross-platform approach, you’ll end up outsourcing a smaller but equally professional team which is both a time-efficient and cost-effective solution.

 Pros and cons of cross-platform mobile app development

-Let’s assume you’ve asked yourself all the above questions and you’ve arrived at the conclusion that native development is not your cup of tea.
-You’re leaning towards cross-platform mobile app development but before the die is cast, you need to conduct a thorough analysis of this solution’s pros and cons.
+Let’s assume you’ve asked yourself all the above questions, and you’ve concluded that native development is not your cup of tea.
+You’re leaning towards cross-platform mobile app development but before the die is cast, you need to analyze the pros and cons of this solution thoroughly.
 Afraid that the research will take too much time?
-Don’t worry, we’ve got you covered.
+Don’t worry; we’ve got you covered.

 How cross-platform mobile app development benefits your business

-You’ve probably concluded that we wouldn’t devote an extensive article to the cross-platform approach if it wasn’t advantageous to all sorts of businesses, ranging from startups to large corporations.
+You might have guessed that we wouldn’t devote an extensive article to the cross-platform approach if it wasn’t advantageous for various businesses, ranging from startups to large corporations.
 And you were right in doing so.
 Choosing to build your digital product with a cross-platform mobile framework, you’ll enjoy the following benefits:

 - wider market reach

-While each of us has their favorite mobile operating systems, you shouldn’t let personal preferences get in the way of your business success.
-Making your mobile application equally available to Android and iOS enthusiasts, you’re paving the way to the significantly increased revenues in the future.
+While each of us has our favorite mobile operating systems, you shouldn’t let personal preferences get in the way of your business success.
+Making your mobile application equally available to Android and iOS enthusiasts, you’re paving the way to significantly increased revenues in the future.

 - one codebase

-As the very name suggests, the cross-platform approach allows you to write code that covers multiple operating systems at once.
+As the name suggests, the cross-platform approach allows you to write code covering multiple operating systems at once.
 Of course, there will be cases in which handling platform differences will require more time and effort.
-Nonetheless, one codebase will surely influence all stages of the software development process by allowing you to save money you’d normally spent on fixing and upgrading two separate sets of code.
+Nonetheless, one codebase will undoubtedly influence all stages of the software development process by allowing you to save money you’d typically spend on fixing and upgrading two separate sets of code.

 - faster and cheaper deployment

-In spite of requiring one codebase only, cross-platform app development still requires developers to think about ways to handle OS differences such as UI or platform-specific store publication procedures most effectively.
+Despite requiring only one codebase, cross-platform app development still has developers to think about ways to effectively handle OS differences such as UI or platform-specific store publication procedures.
 At the same time, one can’t deny that this approach will reduce the sketch-to-launch time.
-This, in turn, can translate into the possibility of saving a large proportion of the initial project budget which you can later devote to perfecting your app according to the user feedback.
+This, in turn, can translate into the possibility of saving a large proportion of the initial project budget, which you can later devote to perfecting your app according to the user feedback.

 - reduced workload

 We won’t lie: when working on a cross-platform project, it’s still advisable to hire developers with a deeper understanding of Android and iOS.
 Why?
 Just to name one reason, they’s expertise will come in handy during deploying the app in Google Play and App Store since both have very specific requirements.
-At the same time, however, deciding on cross-platform mobile development, you’ll need to hire a significantly smaller developers’ team.
-You’ll especially appreciate this benefit in case of outsourcing IT professionals since the cross-platform approach will call for a smaller team.
+At the same time, however, deciding on cross-platform mobile development, you’ll need fewer resources.
+You’ll especially appreciate this benefit in the case of outsourcing IT professionals since the cross-platform approach will call for a smaller team.

 - platform consistency